(update as at 1st June 2020)

 H M Revenue & Customs will contact you if you are eligible for the scheme and then invite you to apply online through the GOV.UK site.

 To check if you are eligible, enter your Unique tax reference number followed by your National Insurance number, in the following link.
-You will be able to claim from 8.00 am on Thursday the 14th May.

 To be eligible, you must have